apologies28/Exercise-1/README.md

 ## Finishing the exercise

 To complete this exercise, download your notebook to your computer and upload it to GitHub in your **own** Exercise 1 repository that you created using the GitHub Classroom link.

+##  Self assessment from week 1

+I think I did well during the first week of Geo-Python.